malcolmwilson8/orange-jellyfish-challenge/README.md

         - Endpoint details which I would use to interact with the API on the frontend

 - What tech stack, libraries and frameworks will I be using to complete the functionalities required?
     - Alongside HTML, CSS and JavaScript, it is worth asking this as there are different ways to approach the challenge from a framework and library perspective.
-For example, would we need to use React, Angular or Vue.js to work on the components and build of the page itself?
+For example, would I need to use React, Angular or Vue.js to work on the components and build of the page itself?
 Also, it is worth asking:
         - What version control software would I be using?
         - What package management software would the project use?
         - Are there any requirements outside of the frontend functionalities listed?
 I.e. will I need to work directly on the backend side of the application also?